-Every year we produce a scorecard on our innovation efforts that tracks our KPIs, including pipeline stats, revenues, investments, participation in innovation activities, our employees’ perceptions of our innovation efforts based on our employee survey.
-We are fortunate to have a Board of Directors who are very engaged and supportive of innovation, and we provide a quarterly report to the Board on some of our key metrics.
+Every year we produce a scorecard on our innovation efforts that track our KPIs, including pipeline stats, revenues, investments, participation in innovation activities, our employees’ perceptions of our innovation efforts based on our employee survey.
+We are fortunate to have a Board of Directors who are very engaged and supportive of innovation function, and we provide a quarterly report to the Board on some of our key metrics.

 Last question: Traditional insurance companies are not known for their innovation albeit I appreciate that’s slowly changing.
 What are your top 3 pieces of advice for any company looking to set up a sustainable and impactful innovation team?

 My three pieces of advice would be as follows:

 - Get leaders on board with the concept of experimentation, taking risks, and the fact that many projects won’t come to fruition (i.e. will fail) but will provide learnings.
 Have leaders promote these concepts internally and make sure they recognise/reward colleagues for innovating.